I’m embarking on a crusade to save my eyes.

 I’m saving my eyes, but I want to make my stance clear, I support Senate Bill 158.

 The problem of uncompensated care could create a public health nightmare.
-With cost shifting from government to hospital and then hospital to hospital there is also patient shifting.

 I actually call it patient dumping.
 Patients will not be able to receive quality care quickly and efficiently.
 Trips to the emergency department will rise.